Glenrothes: Landmarks

-The River Leven Bridge, which spans Riverside Park and carries the town's Western Distributor Road, is a cable-stayed bridge that was completed in 1995.
+The River Leven Bridge, also known locally as the 'White Bridge', which spans Riverside Park and carries the town's Western Distributor Road, is a cable-stayed bridge that was completed in 1995.
 The bridge was designed by Dundee-based Nicoll Russell Studios, Architects and was commissioned by the Glenrothes Development Corporation (GDC) as a landmark creating a gateway into Riverside Park that could be seen from further afield.
 The bridge was constructed by Balfour Beatty Construction (Scotland) and it was the first reinforced-concrete cable-stayed structure ever built in the UK.

 A number of Glenrothes' artworks and sculptures act as landmarks at major gateways into the town, such as the "Giant Irises" at Leslie Roundabout, and the Glenrothes "Gateway Totum" at Bankhead Roundabout.
-Former town artist Malcolm Robertson produced the "Giant Irises" sculpture as Glenrothes' contribution to the Glasgow Garden Festival.
-The sculpture was the winner of the John Brown Clydebank award for the "Most Original and Amusing Artifact" and following the festival, it was re-erected at Leslie Roundabout.
 A number of other sculptures were relocated in 2011 to more visually prominent locations around the town creating new landmarks.
-Four pieces of Glenrothes artworks have been awarded listed status by Historic Scotland.
-"Ex Terra" has been listed at Category B and "The Birds", "The Henge" and "Work" (or Industry, Past and Present) at Category C. Historic Scotland has also produced a website, a video and an information brochure dedicated to the Glenrothes town art.

 The town is also home to a number of churches which act as important landmarks due to their unique architectural styles and sometimes their locations at key road junctions.
 The three earliest churches are now listed buildings.
 These are St. Margaret's Church in Woodside (category C listed), St. Paul's RC Church in Auchmuty (category A listed), and St. Columba's Church on Church Street (category A listed) in the town centre.
 St. Paul's RC was designed by architects Gillespie, Kidd and Coia.
 In 1993 it was listed as one of sixty key monuments of post-war architecture by the international conservation organisation DoCoMoMo.
 The church sits at a junction between two main distributor roads.
 St Columba's Church, designed by architects Wheeler & Sproson, underwent significant restoration in 2009.
 Internally the church contains a large mural created by Alberto Morrocco titled 'The Way of the Cross', which was completed in 1962.
 Externally the church with its distinctive triangular iron bell tower and Mondrian inspired stained glass windows acts as a landmark at the south-western gateway to the town centre.

-Balgonie Castle located to the east of Glenrothes on the south bank of the River Leven near Milton of Balgonie and Coaltown of Balgonie is also a local landmark.
-The castle keep dates from the 14th century, and the remaining structures were added piecemeal until the 18th century.
-The keep has been recently restored, although other parts of the castle are roofless ruins.
+Balgonie Castle located to the east of Glenrothes on the south bank of the River Leven near Milton of Balgonie and Coaltown of Balgonie is a local landmark on the eastern approach to Glenrothes from Levenmouth.
+The castle keep dates from the 14th century and has been recently restored.
 The castle was awarded category A listing in 1972 by Historic Scotland.